 Most of the day has been light rain, medium rain, heavy rain.
 There are puddles and water moves down streets finding lower ground.
 It is not cold but you still need a light jacket.
 I improvise with a shirt over a shirt.

-“We were in the eighties last week,” Jesper says, pouring us a Monday afternoon cup of coffee at his desk in a fancy office.
-He talks about the old city versus the new city, how he and his wife moved in early and are now moving into commercial sales in addition to property management.The studio where I stay for this journey is owned by one of his clients and Jesper manages it as a favor.
+“We were in the eighties last week,” Jesper tells me, pouring us a Monday afternoon cup of coffee at his desk in a fancy Ciudad Vieja office close to the Port.
+He talks about the old city versus the new city, how he and his wife moved in early and are now moving into commercial sales in addition to property management.The studio where I stay for this journey is owned by one of his clients and Jesper manages it as a favor for him.

 “I am from Denmark,” he continues, “and my wife is from Argentina.
 She is in New York on business …”